Vetterli rifle: M1870/87/15 Italian Vetterli

 During World War I, like many nations, Italy faced a shortage of modern infantry rifles.
-As a stop-gap measure, hundreds of thousands of Vetterli-Vitali rifles and a few carbines and musquetoons were converted in Rome and Gardone to fire the 6.5x52mm Carcano round, by adding a 6.5mm barrel liner and a Carcano-style magazine.
-These conversions were never meant for extended firing with standard 6.5x52mm loads, as the smokeless powder 6.5×52mm cartridge generates higher pressure than the black powder 10.35×47mmR.
+As a stop-gap measure, hundreds of thousands of Vetterli-Vitali rifles and a few carbines and musquetoons were converted in Rome and Gardone to fire the 6.5x52mm Carcano round, by adding a 6.5 mm barrel liner and a Carcano-style magazine.
+These conversions were never meant for extended firing with standard 6.5×52mm loads, as the smokeless powder 6.5×52mm cartridge generates higher pressure than the black powder 10.35×47mmR.

+M1882 Italian Vetterli-Bertolo & M1890 Vetterli-Ferraciu

+In 1882 the Regia Marina adopted a variant of the Vetterli rifle for use by Marines, the Vetterli-Berolo.
+It was fed by a 9-round tubular magazine rather than a box magazine like the Vetterli-Vitali.
+The bayonet lug and cleaning rod were located on the sides of the rifle due to the tube magazine.
+In 1890 these would be converted to 4-round box magazine fed rifles and named the Vetterli-Ferraciu (or 1890 Navy Model).

+Prototypes by Sharps Rifle Co.

+In 1877-1878, Sharps Rifle Company modified Vetterli action with a different receiver and cartridge-feeding mechanism for the Magazine Rifle Board competition, but despite several prototypes refined by Hugo Borchardt, not a single one was not adopted.

 Coal Wars

 During the Coal Wars, a series of U.S. labor conflicts, Vetterli rifles were sought after not only as a bear rifle but as a self defense rifle called the "poor man’s bear gun”.
 During the Battle of Blair Mountain, Vetterli rifles were often used by coal miners as combat rifles.

 Civilian use

 Surplus Vetterli rifles were used in "surprising number" by civilians in the U.S. for hunting deer through 1972.